A Career Ready Campus: Roadmap 2030

 Employers are essential partners in students’ post-graduation success.
 CES will diversify the employer base, strengthen the Knights of the Round Table (KoRT) Partners Program, and build “Portfolio Employer” groups within Career Interest Communities.
 We will also support academic units and student-serving offices in connecting employers with coursework, experiential learning, and research initiatives.
 Signature efforts include Industry Connect Events, which provide intimate, community-focused recruiting experiences, and the CES Career Catalyst Case Study Competition, where interdisciplinary student teams—working alongside faculty and employers—develop solutions to real-world recruitment challenges and present them at the RecruitEd Summit, with a People’s Choice award extending engagement to the broader community.

-Goal 5.2: Expand and Strengthen Career Campus Partner Ecosystem
+Goal 5.2 – Expand and Strengthen the Career Ecosystem Across Campus Partners

-Goal 5.3: Improve Access to Career Resources and Services
+Goal 5.3 – Advance Equitable Access to Career Resources and Experiences

-Goal 5.5: Equip Students for Successful Post-Graduation Outcomes
+Goal 5.5 – Equip Students for Successful Post-Graduation Outcomes Through Collective Action